dmbwebb/qval/README.md

 multiple hypotheses.
 This package takes a vector of p-values, and outputs a vector of ‘’q-values’‘, in the style of [Anderson (2008)](https://www.tandfonline.com/doi/abs/10.1198/016214508000000841).
-Rejecting q-values below a threshold, say \(\alpha = 0.05\), will control for the’‘false-discovery rate’’ (FDR).
-In other words, the probability that a given significant result is a false positive will be equal to or less than \(\alpha\).
+Rejecting q-values below a threshold, say alpha = 0.05, will control for the’‘false-discovery rate’’ (FDR).
+In other words, the probability that a given significant result is a false positive will then be equal to or less than 0.05.

 ## Installation